KristenSantos/swe-8-1-first-server-Kristen-Santos/README.md

     export default App
     ```

-2. Next, build static assets for this React application using `npm run build`.
+4. Next, run `npm run build` to build static assets for this React application.

-3. Back in the `server/index.js` file, use the `express.static()` middleware along with the `path` module and `__dirname` to serve the static assets for your frontend.
+5. Back in the `server/index.js` file, use the `express.static()` middleware along with the `path` module and `__dirname` to serve the static assets for your frontend.
+See the lecture notes for guidance.

-4. Test this out by running your server and visiting `http://localhost:8080`.
+6. Test this out by running your server and visiting `http://localhost:8080`.
 You should see your static assets!

 ## Part 5 — Deploy